'I don’t need the vaccine': GOP worries threaten virus fight

 ‘I don’t need the vaccine’: GOP worries threaten virus fightNew

-FRONT ROYAL, Virginia (AP) — There is a growing partisan split when it comes to COVID vaccines.
+FRONT ROYAL, Va.
+(AP) — There is a growing partisan split when it comes to COVID-19 vaccines.
 A new poll from The Associated Press-NORC Center for Public Affairs Research finds that 42% of Republicans say they probably or definitely will not get the shot, compared with 17% of Democrats.
 That’s raising alarms among health experts who fear it could undermine efforts to achieve herd immunity and finally move past a pandemic that has left more than 530,000 dead.
-During interviews over the last several days across the country, those who self-identify as vaccine hesitant cited various factors, including concerns about potential side effects and their belief that the pandemic has been politicized and overblown.
+Those who self-identify as vaccine hesitant cited various factors, including concerns about potential side effects and their belief that the pandemic has been politicized and overblown.